 You can add these pages on the legal section of Shopify, as I showed you above.

-Next up is the refund policy.
+Next up is the return policy.
 This is the agreement where you inform customers about your policies regarding refunds and returns.

 It usually includes information like how many days they have to return a product and how they will receive the refund (store credit, bank account, replacement).

-If you’re interested in learning how to write a refund policy, then I suggest reading one of the articles below:
+If you're interested in learning how to write a return policy, then I suggest reading one of the articles below:

-- How to Write a Refund and Return Policy When Dropshipping?
-(For dropshipping stores)
+- How Do You Create a Dropshipping Return Policy? (+Template) (For dropshipping stores)

-How to add a refund policy to Shopify?
+How to add a return policy to Shopify?

-You can add a refund policy by going to the legal section of Shopify again.
+You can add a return policy by going to the legal section of Shopify again.